F5Networks/f5-appsvcs-templates/core/README.md

 ## Development

-`npm` commands should be run in this subdirectory and not the top-level.
+`npm` commands should be run in the iappslx subdirectory, not at the top-level.
-Run `npm run lint` to check for lint errors and `npm test` to run unit tests.
+* To check for lint errors run `npm run lint`
+* To run unit tests use `npm test`

 Both of these are run as part of the CI pipeline for this repo.

 ## License